 Create a custom virtual service on an ASM ingress gateway

 Scenario 1: Pass through trace IDs in traces is an example.
-In substep 3 Create a traffic routing rule for each lane of Step 1, change the step of creating a traffic routing rule to the step of creating a virtual service by using the following content.
+In substep 3 Create drainage rules for the three lanes of Step 1, change the step of creating a traffic routing rule to the step of creating a virtual service by using the following content.
 For more information, see Manage virtual services.

 NoteWhen you create a custom virtual service, the value of